Gekko12/Data-Engineering-Journey/README.md

 # Data-Engineering-Journey
-Repo to track your progress, projects, and daily challenges for your Data Engineering learning path.
+Repo to track progress, projects, and daily challenges for the Data Engineering learning path.
 This plan will include SQL challenges, Python DSA, and projects.